DigiXess/repo-guidelines/code/contributing-to-repository.md

 ## How to Make Changes to the `main` Branch

-Only Integrators and Administrators have the permission to push changes directly to the `main` branch.
+Only members of the Integrators and Administrators user groups have permission to push changes directly to the `main` branch.

 ### Steps to Merge `dev` into `main`